-The margin of exposure for 3-methylbutyl 2-methylpropanoate is adequate for the developmental and reproductive toxicity endpoints at the current level of use.
+The margin of exposure is adequate for the developmental and reproductive toxicity endpoint at the current level of use.

-There are no developmental toxicity data on 3-methylbutyl 2methylpropanoate.
-3-Methylbutyl 2-methylpropanoate will hydrolyze readily into isoamyl alcohol (CAS# 123-51-3; see section V) and isobutyric acid (CAS# 79-31-2).
-Metabolite, isoamyl alcohol (CAS# 123-51-3; see section V) has sufficient developmental toxicity data.
-There is an OECD 414 developmental toxicity study conducted on 15 female pregnant Himalayan rabbits/dose group administered test material, isoamyl alcohol via inhalation at doses of 0, 0.5, 2.5 and 10 mg/l equivalent to 0, 68, 341 and 1365 mg/kg/ day respectively according to standard minute volume and body weight parameters of New Zealand rabbits.
-The NOAEL for developmental toxicity was determined to be 10 mg/l or 1365 mg/kg/day the highest dose tested (RIFM, 1990a, also available in ECHA REACH dossier on 3-methylbutan-1-ol).
-In another study, an OECD 414 developmental toxicity study was conducted on 25 female pregnant Wistar rats/group administered test material, isoamyl alcohol at doses of 0, 0.5, 2.5 and 10 mg/l, equivalent to 0, 135, 674 and 2695 mg/kg/day according to standard minute volume and body weight parameters of Wistar rats.
-The NOAEL for developmental toxicity was determined to be 10 mg/l or 2695 mg/kg/day the highest dose tested (RIFM, 1990b, also available in ECHA REACH dossier on 3-methylbutan-1-ol).
-An OECD 422 gavage combined repeated dose toxicity study with the Reproduction/Developmental Toxicity Screening Test was conducted on 12 Sprague-Dawley rats/ sex/group administered test material, isoamyl alcohol at doses of 0, 30, 100 and 300 mg/kg/day.
-There were no signs of toxicity towards the development of the fetus up to the highest dose tested (ECHA REACH Dossier: 3-methylbutan-1-ol).
-The metabolite, isobutyric acid has no developmental toxicity data that can be used for the developmental toxicity endpoint.
-Thus the NOAEL was determined to be 300 mg/kg/day the highest dose tested.
+There are no developmental toxicity data on 3-methylbutyl valerate.
+3-Methylbutyl valerate will hydrolyze readily into isoamyl alcohol (CAS # 123-51-3; see section 5) and valeric

+(pentanoic) acid (CAS # 109-52-4; see section 5).
+Metabolite, isoamyl alcohol (CAS # 123-51-3; see section 5) has sufficient developmental toxicity data.
+There is an OECD 414 developmental toxicity study conducted on 15 female pregnant Himalayan rabbits/dose group administered the test material isoamyl alcohol via inhalation at doses of 0, 0.5, 2.5 and 10 mg/L equivalent to 0, 68, 341 and 1365 mg/kg/day, respectively, according to standard minute volume and body weight parameters of New Zealand rabbits.
+The NOAEL for developmental toxicity was determined to be 10 mg/l or 1365 mg/kg/day the highest dose tested (RIFM, 1990b).
+In another study, an OECD 414 developmental toxicity study was conducted on a group of 25 female pregnant Wistar rats/group which were administered the test material isoamyl alcohol at doses of 0, 0.5, 2.5 and 10 mg/L, equivalent to 0, 135, 674 and 2695 mg/kg/day according to standard minute volume and body weight parameters of Wistar rats.
+The NOAEL for developmental toxicity was determined to be 10 mg/L or 2695 mg/kg/day the highest dose tested (RIFM, 1990a).
+Subsequently, an OECD 422 gavage combined repeated dose toxicity study with the Reproduction/Developmental Toxicity Screening Test was conducted on a group of 12 Sprague-Dawley rats/sex/group which were administered the test material isoamyl alcohol at doses of 0, 30, 100 and 300 mg/kg/day.
+There were no signs of toxicity on the development of the fetus up to the highest dose tested (ECHA REACH Dossier: 3-Methylbutan-1-ol).
+Thus, the NOAEL was determined to be 300 mg/kg/day, the highest dose tested.
+In addition, a developmental toxicity study was conducted in rats administering metabolite valeric (pentanoic) acid (CAS # 109-52-4: see section 5) at doses of 50, 100 or 200 mg/kg/day.
+There were developmental effects and significant maternal toxicity at all doses.
+A NOAEL for developmental toxicity was determined to be 50 mg/kg/day (Narotsky et al., 1994).
+However in another study, a group of 22 pregnant rats were administered test material npentanoic acid from GD 6-15 at doses of 0 and 750 mg/kg/day.
+There were no signs of adverse developmental toxicity reported among the treated animals even in the presence of maternal toxicity reported as gross pathological alterations in the stomach and renal pelvis.
+There was also a decrease in maternal body weight and clinical signs reported among the treated females (ECHA REACH Dossier Valeric acid, accessed on 7/5/2016).
 The most conservative NOAEL of 300 mg/kg/day was selected for the developmental toxicity endpoint.